Threats to the Ag Reserve

 The scale of these proposed facilities dramatically contrasts to the rural character of the Agricultural Reserve.
 If built, these institutions threaten to take acres of land out of agricultural production, increase traffic, and degrade our watersheds with polluted run-off from large parking lots.

 Originally created to allow children of farmers to build homes and to live on family property so that the farm will endure, the child lot provision has been abused so that additional houses are built and then sold on the open market.
-The County Council will be visiting both Sand Mound and Child Lot issues this fall.
-This is an opportunity to tighten language so that the true intent of the original provisions can been enforced: to promote the continuation of agricultural use on the land.
+There is is an opportunity to tighten language so that the true intent of the original provisions can been enforced: to promote the continuation of agricultural use on the land.

 Highway through Reserve?